zloid/math-calc/README.md

 ### utils-pipeFunction~pipeFunction(funcs)

-For pipeline a data thru all function
+For pipeline a data thru all function from first to last

 **Kind**: inner method of [`utils-pipeFunction`]